npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests: there are failures because of the TODO() calls:

 * in handleSignup, replace TODO calls by sending a CONFLICT status with an error message (e.g. "sign-up closed") as the body text.
-* in handleStarted:
+* in handleClose:
   * GET: replace with returning `sheet is Closed`
-  * POST: there is nothing to do if the session is already started, replace the TODO() with an empty branch and a comment like "// nothing to do" and move the call to sendResponse after the `when` block.
+  * POST: there is nothing to do if the session is already closed, replace the TODO() with an empty branch and a comment like "// nothing to do" and move the call to sendResponse after the `when` block.

 Run the tests.
 They pass.
 COMMIT!